KestrelComputer/kestrel/_posts/2015-02-24-evented-or-not.md

 above!

 But, what about drivers that lack interrupt support, such as the KIA (Keyboard Interface Adapter) in the Kestrel-2?
 You'll need to *poll* these devices.
-The simplest way to do this is to fire off an event with a handler that reschedules
-itself:
+Bootstrapping the driver requires initially scheduling the poller manually, where it'll take care of itself thereafter.

     void kia_loop(Event *e) {
         // check to see if the KIA reports a PS/2 keycode here, and respond